Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_07.md

 agent | arena

 + con-formity theory and geocentric world/cosmos mutually support each other
-    + con-formity theory and tests (tof rational reflection) supports the geocentric view
+    + con-formity theory and tests (of rational reflection) supports the geocentric view
-    + geocentric world/cosmos provides evidence for the con-formity theo
+    + geocentric world/cosmos provides evidence for the con-formity theory
 + your understanding of your understanding is bound to the understanding of the world
     + account of how you know the world bound with the account of the world
-+ --> new worldview
++ leads to a new worldview

 #### Features of A's worldview

 + makes sense of your actions
 + world organized according to purpose
 + things are moving on purpose to where they belong
-+ structure of the world ~= structure of your experience
++ structure of the world `~=` structure of your experience
 + this world is an **arena**: place where you know how to act in it
     + makes sense to you
     + you know where things belong
     + you know what actions are appropriate
     + you know how to measure and calibrate your performance/actions
-    + eg. football player in the arena can con-form (behave and inteact) powerfully
+    + eg. football player in the arena can con-form (behave and interact) powerfully
 + **agent**: to be capable of pursuing your goals
-     + to be able to organize your cognition and behavior so that your actions fit the situ/env
+     + to be able to organize your cognition and behavior so that your actions fit the situation/environment
 + a worldview is to have an agent-arena coupling
     + A explains how to become an agent: how to know and structure yourself accordingly
     + A explains how the world is organized, so that you can meaningfully interact with it
-    + --> process of **co-identification**
+    + `-->` process of **co-identification**
         + e.g. professional football player in the arena

 #### Co-Identification